Skip to content

 }

 All animation behavior is configured in the Inspector.
-Swapping the intro from an Animator state to a Timeline is a single dropdown change from "Animator State Process" to "Playable Director Process" - no code modification required.
+Swapping the intro from an Animator state to a Timeline is a single dropdown change from "Animator Command" to "Playable Director Command" and adding the appropriate operation - no code modification required.